 Anyone suffering from a constellation of complaints/clinical findings suspicious for pituitary disease should consult with their primary care physician.
-Pituitary disorders are usually diagnosed with hormone tests and a brain MRI.
+Pituitary disorders are usually diagnosed with hormone tests and a brain MRI and include:

 Various combinations of the following symptoms may suggest a pituitary tumor:

 - Easy bruising